 Resource Adequacy Availability Incentive Mechanism (RAAIM) penalties were assessed by CAISO under the RMR agreement for non-performance when the plant was down for unplanned repairs in 2022.
-The total amount of the RAAIM penalties is \$1.36M.
-CSUCI has been in discussions with CAISO and jointly agree that some relief should be granted from these penalties.
-However, this relief would require approval from the Federal Energy Regulatory Commission (FERC) and the California Public Utilities Commission (CPUC) has indicated they would protest any relief due to the impact to ratepayers.
-CSUCI is currently working on options to successfully obtain relief and will advise once determined.
+CSUCI began discussions with CAISO in August 2023 regarding a solution to the excessive penalties and came to an agreement in September 2023.
+However, this relief would require approval from the Federal Energy Regulatory Commission (FERC).
+CSUCI then engaged the California Public Utilities Commission (CPUC), which protested the original RMR agreement in 2020 and was the most likely protestor at FERC in the RAAIM matter.
+CPUC indicated they would protest the filing due to the amount of relief requested.
+CSUCI then entered settlement discussions with CPUC, which concluded on December 21, 2023, with a settlement that recovers 50% of the penalty amount, or \$644,531.